 - Fifth, tell the demon [or demons] where to go and what to do, in the name of Jesus.
 Volume and intensity will probably not help you.
 It just makes everyone tense.
 A simple command, in the name of Jesus, will get the job done.
 You can have absolute confidence that the Lord will honor your prayer and do what is needed.
 This is practical advice for dealing with evil spirits — keep it simple and direct.
 Fancy words and lengthy prayers won’t increase the power.
 They’ll probably confuse the person you are praying for.

 Do not talk with the enemy.
-It always lies.
+He always lies.
 If it starts manifesting, tell it to stop, in the name of Jesus.
 You do not have to put up with screaming, puking, fits, or anything else.
 Tell it to behave.
 It will try to distract you and shake your faith.
 Tell it to shut up and behave—in the name of Jesus.

 - Sixth, thank and praise the Lord for doing it.
 Often the person you’re praying for will feel a real release.
 Sometimes, they won’t feel a thing.
 Regardless, it worked.
 Get them praising the Lord and thanking Him for their deliverance.
 You did your part.
 He will do His part.
 You can count on it.